-As part of UMBC’s COVID-19 response, the University has implemented a series of Academic and Enrollment policy changes for Spring 2020 courses.
+As part of UMBC’s COVID-19 response, the University implemented a series of Academic and Enrollment policy changes for Spring 2020 courses.
 Included among these policies is the ability to change the grading method for Spring 2020 courses from letter grading (A, B, C, D, F) to Pass/Fail grading.
 In addition, exceptions have been made to allow students to apply courses with Pass/Fail grading toward degree requirements.

-However, students who are completing the prerequisite coursework for Health Professional Schools should be aware that there has not been a consensus among Health Professions programs in any career area (Medical, Dental, Optometry, Podiatry, or Veterinary) regarding the acceptance of Pass/Fail grades in place of letter grades for prerequisite coursework.
+However, students who were completing the prerequisite coursework for Health Professional Schools should be aware that there has not been a consensus among Health Professions programs in any career area (Medical, Dental, Optometry, Podiatry, or Veterinary) regarding the acceptance of Pass/Fail grades in place of letter grades for prerequisite coursework.

-With that in mind, the advisors in the PreMedical and PreDental Advising Office strongly encourage aspiring Health Professions students to keep the grading method for any Spring 2020 courses that are Professional School prerequisites set to letter grading (A, B, C, D, F), so that students may effectively use this coursework toward the requirements at any institution to which they might apply in the future.
+With that in mind, the advisors in the PreMedical and PreDental Advising Office strongly encouraged aspiring Health Professions students to keep the grading method for any Spring 2020 courses that are Professional School prerequisites set to letter grading (A, B, C, D, F), so that students may effectively use this coursework toward the requirements at any institution to which they might apply in the future.

-We also recommend that students think carefully before making a final decision to change their grading method for Spring 2020 courses that aren’t explicitly prerequisites for Professional School.
+We also recommended that students think carefully before making a final decision to change their grading method for Spring 2020 courses that aren’t explicitly prerequisites for Professional School.
 Every course is valuable for students who wish to demonstrate the breadth of their academic strengths and their intellectual curiosity.

 - Courses that are taken as P/F and receive grades of “Pass” are not factored into your GPA calculations – not in UMBC semester and Cumulative GPAs, nor in Science or Overall GPAs for professional schools.
 This will place greater emphasis on the courses that have been taken with letter grading.